giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-05-geneticsharp-in-the-wild-aerovision-aircraft-trajectories-optimization-and-visualization.md

 ---
 I decided to start a [series of posts](/tags/geneticsharp-in-the-wild/) about some outstanding scientific papers and projects using [GeneticSharp](https://github.com/giacomelli/GeneticSharp).

-For this first post the choose one is the `AeroVision - Aircraft Trajectories Optimization and Visualization`.
+For this first post the chosen one is the `AeroVision - Aircraft Trajectories Optimization and Visualization`.

 ## Introduction
 The main motivation of the authors about the AeroVision was: